cpe-prog/cpe-prog/README.md

 Front End Web Developer/Designer
 --------------------------------

-I'm Grian from Mindoro Philippines, I love designing since I am previously finished my lesson in front end development from <href="https://codecademy.com" Codecademy> for free, and I'm enjoy in learning my new interesting programming languages which is "c sharp".
+I'm Grian from Mindoro Philippines, I love designing since I am previously finished my lesson in front end development from Codecademy for free, and I'm enjoy in learning my new interesting programming languages which is "c sharp".

 * 🖥️  See my portfolio at [First Portfolio](http://yan-gajila.github.io/My-First-Portfolio)
 * ✉️  You can contact me at [yangajila@gmail.com](mailto:yangajila@gmail.com)
 * 🧠  I'm learning C# and Database

-### Skills
+### Languages and Tools

 <p align="left">